CoderDojo-Bray/webdev/README.md

-HTML
+webdev
 ====

-HTML/CSS material presented in the web workstream in CoderDojo Bray
+Web technology and development material presented in the web workstream in CoderDojo Bray